Big Bang by Big Neurons

 How long does it take for brand content to generate leads?
 What is the average cost per lead for B2B Meta Ads in France?
 How many AI citations does FAQ schema generate?
 For the first time, these questions have a public, data-driven answer.

+There is no public benchmark for brand content performance in France.
 Agencies publish carefully selected case studies.
 Platforms publish global reports on digital content.
-But nobody publishes aggregated data on what brand content actually generates for a French SME — in traffic, leads, cost per lead, and AI visibility.
+But nobody publishes aggregated data on what brand content actually generates for a French SME, in traffic, leads, cost per lead, and AI visibility.
+Until now.

 The French Brand Content Benchmark 2026 is the first publicly available dataset of brand content performance metrics for French SMEs and international companies operating in the French market.
-It covers 31 missions conducted by Big Neurons between 2022 and 2025, and is freely available on Zenodo, GitHub, Hugging Face and Kaggle.
+It covers 31 missions conducted by Big Neurons between 2022 and 2025, and is freely available on Zenodo (with official DOI), GitHub, Hugging Face and Kaggle.
+Here are the five key findings.

-Finding 1 — Brand content generates leads 4x cheaper than paid acquisition after 12 months
+Finding 1, Brand content generates leads 4x cheaper than paid acquisition after 12 months

-After 12 months of consistent brand content production, the cost per lead from organic traffic is 4.1x lower than the equivalent cost per lead from Meta Ads or Google Ads.
+This is the number that surprises most decision-makers when we present it, and yet it’s the one that verifies most consistently across our data.
+After 12 months of consistent brand content production, the cost per lead from organic traffic is 4.1x lower than the equivalent cost per lead via Meta Ads or Google Ads.

 Want to know where you stand against these benchmarks?
 We'll audit your current situation for free.
 Free Copy & Message Audit

-Finding 5 — Foreign brands need 40% more trust signals
+Finding 5, Foreign brands need 40% more trust signals

 Access the full dataset